 3. Will Kaikoura Fit Me?

 One of the nice things about Kaikoura, and working from the top down, is that you can actually test it as you go.
-If you are working a size larger than a size M (look at my sizing charts), you will want to have more yarn.
-The size M sample used approximately 200 yds (183 m) of Thoreau (including the swatch), slightly less than 50g.
+If you are working a size larger than a size S (look at my sizing charts), you will want to have more than 50g of yarn.
+The size M sample used approximately 200 yds (183 m) of Thoreau (including the swatch), but I’d get the second skein anyway.
 If you are busty, you may want more length, so again, you will need more than 50g/200 yds (183 m).
 I’ll be happy to help anyone make decisions.
 If in doubt, buy that extra yarn!
 The pattern is XXS through XL, and 1X through 5X.